Tamlin Hall - Founder/Executive Director

-Morgan Melton - Vice Chair (Teacher Liaison)
+Morgan Melton - Teacher Liaison

 Morgan Melton was born and raised in LaGrange, GA and graduated from Callaway High School.
 After teaching for five years in Troup County, she moved to Colorado Springs, Colorado where she has been teaching high school English and implementing the IAMHOLDENON Initiative in her classroom for the last three years.
 She received her B.S. from Lagrange College in 2009 where she won a Research Writing Award and received her M.S.Ed. from the University of Phoenix in 2012.

 Charles Hall has over two decades experience working with governance boards, volunteer committees and providing direction in conference planning and management.
 He is the CEO/President of Association Services Group, where his company has twice been honored as 1of the 100 fastest growing UGA alumni businesses in the State of Georgia and recognized as one of top twenty companies on the ‘Best Places to Work in GA’ list by Georgia Trend magazine and the GA Society for Human Resource Management.

 Lauren Venters - Program & Fund Development Coordinator

 Lauren Venters was born and raised in Carrollton, GA and is a graduate of Carrollton High School.

 Lauren is a two-time LaGrange College graduate (MA in Philanthropy and Development and BA in Non-Profit Leadership) where she was recognized as the Outstanding Non-Profit Leadership graduate at LaGrange College in 2017.
 Lauren also received recognition in LaGrange Daily News’ Inaugural 20 under 40 issue summer 2018.
 Her strengths are communication, connectedness and harmony.